Welcome to the website of the Maine Association of Criminal Defense Lawyers.

 For membership information, call our Executive Director Jennifer Lechner, 207-865-1457 or click here to create an account.

 Download the 2014 MACDL brochure.

 Each year the Maine Association of Criminal Defense Attorneys presents two awards at its annual meeting in June.

 President’s Award - This award will be given each year to the one criminal defense attorney who best exemplifies the goals and values of the Association and the legal profession.

-Past recipients: Steve Schwartz, Neale Duffett, David Beneman, Walt McKee, and Tim Zerillo.
+Past recipients: Steve Schwartz, Neale Duffett, David Beneman, Walt McKee, Tim Zerillo, and Ed Folsom.

 Unsung Hero Award - This award will be given each year to the one criminal defense attorney who best exemplifies the highest level of commitment, passion and tireless pursuit of justice in the representation of indigent defendants.

-Past recipients: Sherry Tash, Rob Ruffner, Amy Fairfield, Jeremy Pratt, and Robert A. Levine.
+Past recipients: Sherry Tash, Rob Ruffner, Amy Fairfield, Jeremy Pratt, Robert A. Levine, and Lisa Whittier.

 To submit a nomination, please send a letter outlining the candidate’s qualifications based on the criteria above.
 Nominations should be submitted to:

 P.O.
 Box 434